-With the World Health Organization’s declaration on May 9th that Liberia was “Ebola Free,” that nation and the international community supporting the counter-Ebola effort breathed a collective sigh of relief.
-And with the successful transition of support to civilian entities and decreasing military support requirements, the U.S. military team supporting Operation United Assistance (OUA) has begun the process to move assets no longer required for this operation to make them available for future missions.
+With the World Health Organization’s declaration on May 9, 2015, that Liberia was “Ebola free,” that nation and the international community supporting the counter-Ebola effort breathed a collective sigh of relief.
+And with the successful transition of support to civilian entities and decreasing military support requirements, the U.S. military team supporting Operation United Assistance (OUA) had begun the process to move assets no longer required for the operation to make them available for future missions.

 Deliberate planning and actions across the entire logistics enterprise were essential to success in the early stages of OUA, just as they will be now as our logistics team ensures a smooth transition and a responsible retrograde of U.S. DoD capability from West Africa.

-Operation United Assistance officially began on 16 September 2014 when Maj.
-Gen. Darryl Williams, commanding general, U.S. Army Africa (USARAF), and his advance party arrived in Monrovia, Liberia and established Joint Forces Command-Operation United Assistance (JFC-OUA).
-The JFC-OUA mission was to rapidly establish a field hospital for treatment of Ebola healthcare workers, diagnostic labs, and Ebola treatment units; quickly followed by transitioning those capabilities and sustainment missions to the U.S. Agency for International Development (USAID) and other nongovernmental organizations (NGOs).
-The operation was organized into four phases, 1) Initial Entry, 2) Integration, 3) Support to USAID, and 4) Transition/Redeployment.
+Operation United Assistance officially began on Sept.
+16, 2014, when Maj.
+Gen. Darryl Williams, commanding general, U.S. Army Africa (USARAF), and his advance party arrived in Monrovia, Liberia, and established Joint Forces Command-Operation United Assistance (JFC-OUA).
+The JFC-OUA mission was to rapidly establish a field hospital for treatment of Ebola healthcare workers, and to establish diagnostic labs and Ebola treatment units.
+Those efforts were quickly followed by transitioning those capabilities and sustainment missions to the U.S. Agency for International Development (USAID) and other nongovernmental organizations (NGOs).

-In late January, as lines of effort were nearly complete or completed, transitioning or transitioned; President Barack Obama approved the USAID and DoD plan to transition OUA to civilian and international response organizations, while retaining a small DoD element in Liberia for continued support, as required, pending a national decision to terminate DoD involvement.
-This small, but capable, headquarters has ensured uninterrupted support to USAID and has overseen the ongoing transition and authorized disposition of nearly $40 million worth of excess materiel thru the Foreign Excess Personal Property process.
+In late January, as lines of effort were nearly complete or completed, transitioning or transitioned; President Barack Obama approved the USAID and Department of Defense (DoD) plan to transition OUA to civilian and international response organizations, while retaining a small DoD element in Liberia for continued support, pending a national decision to terminate DoD involvement.
+This small, but capable, headquarters ensured uninterrupted support to USAID and oversaw the transition and authorized disposition of nearly $40 million worth of excess materiel thru the Foreign Excess Property process.

-Considering all that has transpired since September 2014, there are a multitude of logistical lessons to be learned.
-We introduced some of our initial observations in the January 2015 article.
-In the following section, we will delve deeper into three topical areas: 1) Setting the Theater, 2) Operational Contract Support, and 3) Communication; then conclude with overall considerations for Joint Logistics Enterprise support to future humanitarian/disaster relief operations
+Considering all that has transpired since September 2014, there were a multitude of logistical lessons to be learned In the following section, we will delve deeper into three topical areas:

 A hallmark of the logistics approach in OUA has been flexibility – sufficiently responsive to meet emerging requirements, but agile enough to de-scope when warranted.
 In fact, this flexibility was born of actions early in the operation; specifically, setting the theater and shaping the logistics operation to support execution.